great01-cyber/hows-whys.education/README.md

-# This is the summary of I am building the hows-whys educational app.
+# This is the summary of why I am building the hows-whys educational app.

 Concerns about rote learning are strongly supported by recent evidence.